 Budget-friendly.
 Dinner for 4 comes under 10 dollars.

-Kid-approved and super filling.
+It's kid-approved and super filling.

 Beginner cook-friendly.